PeterHindes/petecb-keyboards/README.md

 # petecb-keyboards

-This repo contains my keyboards, it is meant to be added with the following command if your base qmk-firmware repo does not contain the submodule by default:
+This repo contains my keyboards, it is meant to be added with the following command if your base qmk_firmware repo does not contain the submodule by default:

 ```
-cd {Your qmk-firmware Directory}
+cd qmk_firmware

 git submodule add https://github.com/PeterHindes/petecb-keyboards.git keyboards/petecb
 ```